xaleeks/harbor/docs/working-with-projects/working-with-images/pulling-pushing-images.md

 You also see this error if Harbor uses HTTPS with an unknown CA certificate.
 In this case, obtain the registry's CA certificate, and copy it to <code>/etc/docker/certs.d/<i>myregistrydomain.com</i>/ca.crt</code>.

 {{< note >}}
 Harbor only supports the Registry V2 API.
-You must use Docker client 1.6.0 or higher when pushing and pulling images.
+You must use Docker client 1.6.0 or higher when pushing and pulling images
 {{< /note >}}

 ## Pulling Images